andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/nerkarso/awesome) - ✨ Collection of awesome technologies that I use in my projects.
 - [awesome-ai](https://github.com/nickvasdev/awesome-ai) - A curated list of AI tools, courses, books, and resources for anyone interested in exploring artificial intelligence, machine learning, and deep learning.
 - [awesome-ndd-gamedev](https://github.com/nientedidecente/awesome-ndd-gamedev) - A list of useful resources used or suggested by NDD Games.
+- [awesome-autonomous-ops](https://github.com/nik-kale/awesome-autonomous-ops) - Curated list for AI-powered autonomous operations and reliability, SRE/DevOps/SecOps agents for troubleshooting and self-healing, and Graph RAG for logs, MCP-based interop, and browser agents for ops consoles.
 - [awesome-tools](https://github.com/NikolaLohinski/awesome-tools) - 🤷 Everything I thought interesting keeping record of !.
 - [awesome-economics](https://github.com/niyumard/awesome-economics) - A list of available resources (especially data and insight) for every economist.
 - [awesome-gtnn](https://github.com/n-kats/awesome-gtnn) - Lists of awesome resources for geometric or topological neural network.